Skip to main content

 Procedure

-1. Make sure the following engine settings are set to True (default value).
-To access these settings, open the main menu and select Settings, then click Engine in the Settings panel.
+1. Make sure the following global settings are set to True (default value).

 • TABLES.CREATE.PARTITIONS.ENABLED